lldap/lldap/example_configs/elasticsearch.md

 # Elasticsearch configuration

 > ⚠️ Configuring Elasticsearch to use LDAP auth requires a paid licence.
 Only the `default` and `file` realms are enabled on a Basic licence.
+Using the trial licence on cluster init will allow LDAP auth to be configured.

 This basic configuration example is for LLDAP auth on [Elastic Cloud on Kubernetes (ECK)](https://www.elastic.co/docs/deploy-manage/deploy/cloud-on-k8s).
 Advanced configuration can be found in the [Elastic docs](https://www.elastic.co/docs/deploy-manage/users-roles/cluster-or-deployment-auth/ldap).